 - ADDITIONAL INGREDIENT:

-- In a small saucepan, combine the mirin, balsamic vinegar and soy sauce.
+- In a small saucepan, combine mirin, vinegar and soy sauce.
 Bring to a boil; cook until liquid is reduced by half, about 15 minutes.
-Add basil; cover and steep for 2 minutes.
-Remove basil and discard.
-Cool sauce and transfer to a freezer container.
+Stir in basil; steep, covered, 2 minutes.
+Cool slightly; discard basil.
+Transfer sauce to a freezer container.

 - For pot stickers, combine the first six ingredients in a large bowl.
-Crumble pork over mixture and mix well.
+Add pork; mix lightly but thoroughly.

-- Place about 1 tablespoon pork mixture in the center of each wonton wrapper.
-(Keep remaining wrappers covered with a damp paper towel until ready to use.)
-Moisten edges with water.
+- Place about 1 tablespoon pork mixture in center of each wonton wrapper.
+(Cover wrappers with a damp paper towel until ready to use.)
+Moisten wrapper edges with water.
 Fold one corner diagonally over filling and press edges to seal.

-- Place on a waxed paper-lined 15-in. x 10-in. x 1-in. baking sheet; freeze until firm.
-Transfer to resealable plastic freezer bags.
-May be frozen for up to 3 months.
+- Place on waxed paper-lined baking sheets; freeze, covered, until firm.
+Transfer pot stickers to resealable plastic freezer bags; return to freezer.

-- To use pot stickers: Thaw sauce in the refrigerator overnight.
-Arrange a fourth of the pot stickers 1 in. apart in a greased steamer; place in a large saucepan over 1 in. of water.
-Bring to a boil; cover and steam for 12-14 minutes or until a thermometer inserted into filling reads 160°.
-Repeat with remaining pot stickers.
+- To use pot stickers: Thaw sauce in refrigerator overnight.
+In a large skillet, place a greased steamer basket over 1 in. of water.
+In batches, arrange frozen pot stickers in a single layer on basket; bring water to a boil.
+Reduce heat to maintain a low boil; steam, covered, 12-14 minutes or until a thermometer inserted in filling reads 160°.
+Remove pot stickers from steamer; repeat with remaining pot stickers, adding additional water as needed.

-- In a large skillet, cook pot stickers in oil in batches over medium-high heat for 1-2 minutes on each side or until golden brown.
+- In a large skillet, heat 1 tablespoon oil over medium-high heat.
+In batches, brown steamed pot stickers 1-2 minutes on each side or until golden brown, adding additional oil as needed.
 Serve with sauce.
-Yield: about 3-1/2 dozen (3/4 cup sauce).
+Yield: about 3-1/2 dozen (about 2/3 cup sauce).

 Originally published as Wonton Pot Stickers with Soy Reduction in Taste of Home October 2011, p59